hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 Interoperability does not redefine ecosystems but adapts to them.
 Governance, trust model and workflows are preserved in each ecosystem
 Trust model and consensus must be a mandatory part of the protocol handshake so that any possible incompatibilities are revealed up front and in a transparent way and both parties can “walk away” without unintended loss of assets/data.
-The idea comes from how the traditional online payment processing APIs allow merchants to specify the acceptable level of guarantees before the transaction can be finalized (e.g. need pin, signed receipt, etc).
+The idea comes from how the traditional online payment processing APIs allow merchants to specify the acceptable level of guarantees before the transaction can be finalized (e.g. need pin, signed receipt, etc.).
 Following the same logic, we shall allow transacting parties to specify what sort of consensus, transaction finality, they require.
 Consensus requirements must support predicates, e.g. “I am on Fabric, but will accept Bitcoin so long X number of blocks were confirmed post-transaction”
 Requiring KYC (Know Your Customer) compliance could also be added to help foster adoption as much as possible.